INL/BlackLab/core/src/site/markdown/indexing-with-blacklab.md

     java -cp BLACKLAB_JAR nl.inl.blacklab.tools.IndexTool create --indexparam PROPERTYFILE ...

+NOTE: in addition to the --indexparam parameter, IndexTool will always look for a file named indexer.properties in the current directory, the input directory, the parent of the input directory, or the index directory.
+If the file is found in any of these locations, it is read and the values are used as indexing parameters.

 Use the DocIndexer.getParameter(name[, defaultValue]) method to retrieve parameters inside your DocIndexer.
 For an example of using DocIndexer parameters, see the DocIndexerTeiBase and MetadataFetcherSonarCmdi in the nl.inl.blacklab.indexers package.
 They use parameters to configure property names and where to fetch metadata from, respectively.

 Configuring an external metadata fetcher (see "Metadata from an external source" below) and case- and diacritics sensitivity (see next section) is also done using a indexing parameter for now.
 Note that this parameter passing mechanism predates the index structure file (see "Configuring the index structure" below) and is likely to be deprecated in favour of that in future versions.